 External examiners who have a close personal or professional relationship with the candidate’s supervisor should be avoided to prevent a potential conflict of interest.

-Supervisors should not normally use the same external examiners for their students within a three-year period, except with the express permission of the appropriate School or Faculty Graduate Office.
+Supervisors should not normally use the same external examiners for their PGRs within a three-year period, except with express permission obtained via the appropriate PGR Office.

 Retired academic members of staff fulfilling all other criteria may be selected as long as they are still active in research.

-Visiting academic members of staff may act as external examiners where they fulfil all of the other criteria for appointment.

 In the case of candidates who are members of the academic staff of the University (grade of Lecturer and its equivalent or above) two external examiners must normally be appointed.
 In cases where it proves difficult to appoint an additional external examiner, an internal examiner may be appointed with the permission of the Faculty Associate Dean for Postgraduate Research.

 If the candidate is a Clinical Research Fellow, two external examiners are not required, and the standard examining committee of an internal and external examiner should be appointed as normal.